S3-working-group/s3-practical-guide/docs/introduction.md

 Sociocracy has proven to be effective for many organizations and communities around the world, but it has yet to become viral.

 In 2014 **James Priest and Bernhard Bockelbrink** came together to co-create a body of Creative Commons licensed learning resources, synthesizing ideas from Sociocracy, Agile and Lean.
-They discovered that organizations of all sizes need a flexible menu of practices and structures – appropriate for their specific context – that enable the evolution of a sociocratic and agile mindset to achieve greater effectiveness, coherence, fulfillment and wellbeing.
+They discovered that organizations of all sizes need a flexible menu of practices and structures – appropriate for their specific context – that enable the evolution of a more sociocratic and agile approach to achieve greater effectiveness, coherence, fulfillment and wellbeing.
 The first version of **Sociocracy 3.0.** was launched in March 2015.

 **Liliana David** joined the team soon after.
 Together they regularly collaborate to make S3 available and applicable to as many organizations as possible, and provide resources under a **Creative Commons Free Culture License** for people who want to learn, apply and tell others about Sociocracy_3.0.